TruenoDB/trueno-javascript-driver/README.md

 # thruster-javascript-driver
-Javascript driver for the ThrusterDB graph database.
+Javascript driver for the TruenoDB graph database.